Back

 • Haircut: the difference between the collateral's market value and the loan amount, protecting the cash lender against price declines.

-The Lehman Brothers Repo Manual (reviewed on this site under Papers) provides the definitive practitioner guide to repo mechanics, covering tri-party repo, fails, margining, and the role of repo in dealer financing.
+The Lehman Brothers Repo Manual, referenced under Papers, provides the definitive practitioner guide to repo mechanics, covering tri-party settlement, fails, margining, and dealer financing structures.

 View chart →